What is Business Intelligence: a complete guide to successful BI, plus the benefits and pitfalls

 94. Evaluate performance: be sure to monitor the model’s performance first daily and later weekly.
 Stay with it the first time and see what happens.
 Provide a backup system.

 95. Communicate success: is the performance of the model good enough?
-Then communicate the success with the organization.
+Then communicate the success to the organization.

 96. Organize an AI party: successes should be celebrated together, and this success certainly deserves a party.
 Invite everyone involved in the success and thank everyone for their efforts and results.